Learn more about the programs.

 Applications are accepted on a rolling basis any time in the year.
 Deadlines to start in an upcoming semester are set three times per year, several weeks before the term starts.
 The academic calendar includes application deadlines.

 Admitted students can petition for transfer credits/units of graduate coursework, up to 6 credits, taken within the last 5 years, from a previously attended regionally accredited institution.
+The M.S. in Law Enforcement & Public Safety Leadership program provides additional opportunities for transfer credit beyond this 6 unit limit.
+Please speak to your enrollment advisor for more information.

 To ensure completion of the application packet for a specific semester, it is recommended that domestic applicants start the process at least two months from the deadline of the semester they wish to begin the program; and International applicants should start three months before the deadline.